rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Persistence Model

 There is no requirement for HAL to persist any setting information.
-Application/Client is responsible to persist any settings related to their implementation.
+The caller is responsible to persist any settings related to their implementation.

 # Nonfunctional requirements